michaelsinghurse/worktest/SOLUTIONS.md

 Like the last problem, I believe the programming of this solution will be fairly trivial once I work out the math.
 To start, I'd like to get a sense for what the data looks like.
 I'm going to import the json into Excel and put it on a chart.
-(I may have to write a script to convert the json to a csv file first.)
+(I may have to write a script to convert the json to csv first.)
 I should be able to identify any outliers from looking at the chart.
 After applying the smoothing method, too, I can chart the points and see what the function did.